Odd News Roundup: Rugby: Tattooed Samoans don skin suits to avoid offending Japanese hosts | Devdiscourse

 If marathons weren't hard enough already: strap a tree to your back

-This Sunday in South Africa, an accountant, an entrepreneur and a boxing executive are among 20 friends running the Cape Town marathon - with saplings strapped to their backs.
-The group are promoting the planting of native trees amid a nationwide push to replace invasive species with indigenous one to cope with drought and climate change.
+This Sunday in South Africa, an accountant, an entrepreneur, and a boxing executive are among 20 friends running the Cape Town marathon - with saplings strapped to their backs.
+The group is promoting the planting of native trees amid a nationwide push to replace invasive species with indigenous one to cope with drought and climate change.

 Rugby: Tattooed Samoans don skin suits to avoid offending Japanese hosts